-ORIGIN: The Origin of this Bulldog head nodding and bobbing is mostly unknown (idiopathic) and is concidered “benign”.
+ORIGIN: The Origin of this bulldog head nodding and bobbing is mostly unknown (idiopathic) and is considered “benign”.

 ORIGIN OTHER: In some bulldog head tremors cases, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.

-DURATION: Most ot those head shaking, tremors, nodding and bobbing in bulldogs and French bulldogs are short lasting but occasionally could last for a few minutes
+DURATION: Most of the head shaking, tremors, nodding and bobbing in bulldogs and French bulldogs are short lived, but occasionally, could last for a few minutes.

 Head Tremors in Bulldogs and French Bulldogs OTHER:

 - Bulldog and French Bulldog Intention Tremors: the presentation of “bulldog intention tremors” can be very similar to the more common bulldog idiopathic head shaking (“bulldog head bobbing, bulldog head nodding, bulldog head tremors).
-Bulldog’s intention tremors origin is the cerebellum, the tremors are jerkier and typically observed when your bulldog or French bulldog eat, drink, or during other voluntary movements.
+Bulldog’s intention tremors origin is the cerebellum, the tremors are jerkier and typically observed when your bulldog or French bulldog eats, drinks, or during other voluntary movements.

-- Bulldog and French Bulldog Sleep Disorder Head Tremors: resolve when your bulldog is awakened, at times this is REM (rapid eye movement) sleeping associated with active dreaming.
+- Bulldog and French Bulldog Sleep Disorder Head Tremors: present when your bulldog is awakened, during times known as REM (rapid eye movement), sleep associated with active dreaming.

 Dr. Kraemer’s V4B Head Tremors in Bulldogs and French Bulldogs MAINTENANCE:

-Typically, I advise distressed bulldog owners to try and have their bully move his/her head and neck, distract with a toy or a treat.
+Typically, I advise distressed bulldog owners to try and have their bully move his/her head and neck, distract with a toy, or treat.

-Distraction with food, toy, “lets go play or a walk” by showing the leash, will usully stop your bulldog or French bulldog head tremors.
+Distraction with food, toy, “lets go play or for a walk”, or by showing the leash, will usully stop your bulldog or French bulldog head tremors.